Building permits & applications

 Accessory dwelling unit (ADU) (complete packet)

 This includes all the permit applications needed for an accessory dwelling unit construction.
-Please note: ADU’s are limited to a maximum floor area of 1,000 square feet.
-A maximum number of one (1) ADU is allowed per lot.
-See ADU regulations to verify that the ADU is in compliance with the standards, regulations and requirements.
+Please note: ADU’s are limited to a maximum floor area of 1,200 square feet.
+See ADU regulations to verify that the ADU is in compliance with the standards, regulations, and requirements.